smaestri/lea/backend/Readme.md

 debug BACKEND
 **************

-Simply launch debug on main class Application.java
+Simply launch debug on main class Application.java with profile "dev" -Dspring.profiles.active=dev in Vm options

+ In Production, no prodile => default one

 deploy as a service on prod